CSRD

 • Why is Stakeholder Engagement Important in the Double Materiality Assessment?

-• Is Stakeholder Engagement in the Double Materiality Assessment Required by the Directive?
+• Is Stakeholder Engagement Required in the Double Materiality Assessment under the CSRD?

-• How to Plan and Execute Stakeholder Engagement in the Double Materiality Assessment
+• How to Plan and Conduct Stakeholder Engagement in the CSRD?

-• What is the Difference Between Stakeholders and Internal Experts?
+• What is the Difference Between Stakeholders and Internal Experts in CSRD Reporting?

-• Stakeholder Engagment in the CSRD: 6 Key recommendations
+• Stakeholder Engagement for the CSRD: 6 Key Tips

 Double Materiality Assessment: A Quick Reminder

-Based on the outcomes of the Double Materiality Assessment, an undertaking identifies the different disclosure requirements and data points it needs to report on.
-The Double Materiality Assessment is a mandatory step before developing a CSRD report.
+The findings of the Double Materiality Assessment guide the identification of relevant disclosure requirements and data points that must be reported.
+This assessment is a mandatory prerequisite before developing a CSRD report.

 DMA summary, what is DMA